All Collections

 😃 Be understanding and empathetic

-📝 Let the customer know you understand their frustration, however, these are practices in place to ensure age-restricted items do not get into the hands of someone underage
+📝 Let the customer know you (or your substitute) understand their frustration, however, these are practices in place to ensure age-restricted items do not get into the hands of someone underage

 HELPFUL LINKS